 Choose from a variety of activities:

-- Mesa Verde entrance is a one hour drive from Durango.
-Visit this National Park where the Ancestral Pueblo people made it their home for over 700 years, from A.D.
+- Mesa Verde National Park: The entrance to the park is a one-hour drive from Durango.
+Explore the area where the Ancestral Pueblo people made their home for over 700 years, from A.D.
 600 to 1300.
-This park has nearly 5,000 known archaeologicalsites, including 600 cliff dwellings.
+This park has nearly 5,000 known archaeological sites, including 600 cliff dwellings.

 - Fly Fishing abounds with plenty of great fishing in the region.
 World-class trout fishing can be experienced less than an hour south of Durango.
 We recommend the San Juan River in New Mexico, especially the 4.25 miles of river just below Navajo Dam, known as "Quality Waters".
 This section holds over 80,000 trout.
 An average San Juan River trout is 17", but fish over 20" are abundant.

 - Museums: Explore the Train Museum at the DSNGRR depot.
-Also, be sure to visit the Animas Museum (show your D&S train ticket to receive $1.00 off Adult Admission, $0.50 off child admission and $5.00 off an annual membership).
+Also, be sure to visit the Animas Museum (show your Blues Train ticket to receive $1.00 off Adult Admission, $0.50 off child admission and $5.00 off an annual membership).

 - The Animas River where you can grab your tubes, kayaks, rafts, duckies, SUP boards, air mattresses, a cold beverage and take a river run.
 The river carries runoff from the San Juan Mountains through the heart of Durango making for a perfect hour-long river town run.
 Chill in the lazy river, or make your way down to Smelter and Corner Pocket Rapid to check out kayak surfing.
 Must hit spots: The Beach, Corner Pocket Rapid, and The Lazy River.
 Please check with a local rafting outfit prior to hitting the river - runoff and volume can vary throughout the season.

-- Rock Climbing is available for the novice or the pro.
-Durango has climbing for everyone.
+- Rock Climbing is available for both novice and pro skill levels.
 Must hit spots: Turtle Lake, X Rock, Fume Wall, Golf Wall, and The Rock Lounge.